What should I do if I have been sexually assaulted?

 - Just because you don’t remember being assaulted doesn’t necessarily mean it didn’t happen and that it wasn’t rape.
 Memory loss can result from the ingestion of GHB and other “rape drugs,” and from excessive alcohol consumption.
 Note, without clear memories or physical evidence, it may be more difficult to pursue prosecution (talk to us or your local police for guidance).

-I was asleep or unconscious when it happened — does that mean it isn’t rape?
+I was asleep or unconscious when it happened — does that mean it isn’t sexual assault?

 - If you were asleep or unconscious, then you didn’t give consent.
 Note, though, that without clear memories or physical evidence, it may be more difficult to pursue prosecution (talk to us or your local police for guidance).

-I was drunk or he/she was drunk — does that mean it isn’t rape?
+I was drunk or he/she was drunk — does that mean it isn’t sexual assault?

 - Alcohol and drugs are not an excuse — or an alibi.
 The key question is still: did you consent or not?
 Regardless of whether you were drunk or sober, if the sex is nonconsensual, it is rape.
 If you were unconscious due to drug or alcohol consumption, that means you were unable to give consent.

-I thought “no,” but didn’t say it — does that mean it isn’t rape?
+I thought “no,” but didn’t say it — does that mean it isn’t sexual assault?

 - It depends on the circumstances.
 If you didn’t say “no” because you were legitimately scared for your life or safety, then it may be rape.
 Sometimes it isn’t safe to resist, physically or verbally.